-Although it may seem to be really simple to eliminate all added sugar from your diet, manufacturers use alternative names for added sugar to thow you off the scent.
-Even in foods that shouldn’t contain sugar to begin with.
-It’s particularly important to learn the code names for sugar to remove it from your diet.
-Here is the list of the most common ones:
+Although it may seem to be really simple to eliminate all added sugar from your diet, manufacturers use secret code words for added sugar and it can be in foods you don’t expect it to be.
+It’s important to learn the code names for sugar to remove it from your diet.
+There are plenty of secret words for sugar, here are some of the most common ones:

 - sugar cane